chandumacha123/EMI-Calculator/README.md

-# Machine-Learning-With-Python
+# Resume Blog
-This blog helps people to read about how to build machine learning models from scratch using real business problems.
+To build a blog to showcase my personal skills and details etc